Valentín Campa: Strikes of 1959

 In February 1959, the previous collective contract for the railroad unions had lapsed and a deadline for a new contract was fast approaching.
 On 24 March, the strike officially began as all three of the railway enterprises, The Pacific, Mexican Railways, and Veracruz Terminal began work stoppages.
 The railway officials refused to acknowledge the strike and ordered the union members to return to work.
 On 26 March, the railway officials began to fire employees, over 13,000 in total, with many arrested.
 In protest, the STFRM held a one-hour complete work stoppage and general strike.
-On Good Friday, 27 March, a proposal was presented directly to President, Adolfo López Mateos, the demands being reduced to payment on the seventh day of rest and a swift end to the repression.
-The president began to stall as over 100,000 people were on strike and estimated millions of pesos were lost.
+On Good Friday, 27 March, a proposal was presented directly to President Adolfo López Mateos, the demands being reduced to payment on the seventh day of rest and a swift end to the repression.
+The president began to stall as over 100,000 people were on strike and an estimated millions of pesos were lost.

 On 28 March, Vallejo was kidnapped along with 28 others by the Federal Police and the army.
 The government mobilized several battalions of troops, fired another 9,000 workers and arrested over 10,000.
 The arrests spread beyond railway workers to professors, peasants and Marxist-Leninist activists.
 Campa was wanted by authorities for his role in leading the strikes.
 On 3 April Gilberto Rojo Robles, deputy to Vallejo, issued a notice to all workers to return to work on the basis a deal was made, however no such agreement came to pass.
 Rojo Robles was soon after arrested along with Alberto Lumbreras, and Miguel Aroche Parra of the POCM and Dionisio Encina, secretary for the PCM.
 Campa, however, would remain at large, directing railroad strikes for a year.
 While in hiding, Campa founded the National Railroad Council in 1959 and started an underground newspaper titled The Railwayman.
 In May 1960, Campa was finally arrested and imprisoned.

-It would be ten years after their eleven-year sentence before Vallejo and Campa would eventually be released.
+Vallejo and Campa were released after serving ten years of their eleven-year sentence.
 The rising student movement had succeeded in pressuring Gustavo Díaz Ordaz to repeal the law against "social dissolution."
 On 27 July 1970, Campa and Vallejo were released.
-Following Vallejos release he refused to join Campa in the National Railroad Council, instead opting to found his own group, Railwaymen's Union Movement (MSF).
+Following Vallejos release, he refused to join Campa in the National Railroad Council, instead opting to found his own group, Railwaymen's Union Movement (MSF).